deepaknreddy/Learn/IQ.md

     awk '{print $2}' filename
 - Find number of CPU cores prasent in Servers ??? //nproc or cat /proc/cpuinfo ??
     cat /proc/cpuifo
+- Check If a Process is Running ??
+If not Make it Run otherwise "Print Process is Running" ??

+    hi